Contrarian investing means to invest against the crowd, and to be skeptical of general market sentiment.

 - Investing tactics to increase your returns and reduce your risk

-- Specific undervalued investment ideas as we enter late 2017
+- Specific undervalued investment ideas for 2018

 How the Crowd Invests